arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/working-with-indexes/_index.md

   `persistent`.
 This attribute controls whether index selectivity estimates are maintained for the index.
 Not maintaining index selectivity estimates can have a slightly positive impact on write performance.
-  The downside of turning off index selectivity estimates will be that the query optimizer will not be able to determine the usefulness of different competing indexes in AQL queries when there are multiple candidate indexes to choose from.
+  The downside of turning off index selectivity estimates is that the query optimizer is not able to determine the usefulness of different competing indexes in AQL queries when there are multiple candidate indexes to choose from.
   The `estimates` attribute is optional and defaults to `true` if not set.
-It will have no effect on indexes other than `persistent` (with `hash` and `skiplist` being mere aliases for the `persistent` index type nowadays).
+It has no effect on indexes other than `persistent`, `mdi`, and `mdi-prefixed`.

 - `cacheEnabled`: can be `true` or `false` and is supported by indexes of type `persistent`.
 The attribute controls whether an extra in-memory hash cache is